azchrisf/StatusScript/README.txt

 +-------+
 |SUPPORT|
 +-------+
-No support is offered for the script outside of bugs.
-If a bug is present, please post an issue on github under "Issues" on the project page.
+NO SUPPORT IS OFFERED FOR THE SCRIPT OUTSIDE OF BUGS WITH THE ORIGINAL, UNMODIFIED FILES.
+If a bug is present, please post an issue on github under "Issues" on the project page or contactme.

+If you modify the script, the issues you may encounter are again your responsibility.
+I do not do custom work.
+I suggest hiring or finding a PHP programmer to assist you if you need modifications for your specific business.

 You can obtain the latest versions and bug-fixes at http://www.github.com/azchrisf/StatusScript - Bug fixes for the current version are labeled as "QFE x" on the respective file.
 Download those specific files and upload them to your server.